rchain/reference/faq.md

 There are three steering committees where Members collaborate to shape and organize the Cooperative: the Executive Committee, the Governance Committee, and the Compensation Committee.
 All committees have open participation but some are limited to 11 working members plus a chair.

 **What comm channels does the Co-op use?**
-- Co-op members, leadership, and developers share a private Discord server.
-To become a member and access Discord, please register at [https://member.rchain.coop](https://member.rchain.coop).
+- Co-op members, leadership, and developers share a [public Discord server](https://discord.gg/fvY8qhx).
+To have full access to all of the Discord channels please become a Member at [https://member.rchain.coop](https://member.rchain.coop).
+The #lobby channel is bridged with the old [Slack](https://ourchain.slack.com) which has been phased out.
-- Non-members are welcome to join a [public Discord server](https://discord.gg/fvY8qhx) which serves as a lobby and is currently bridged with the old Slack #community channel.
-- RChain Co-op's [Slack Team](https://ourchain.slack.com) is being phased out because Slack has changed its policy regarding new invitations.
-This policy change affects not just RChain, but all large Slack teams that support open enrollment.
 - [Github](https://github.com/rchain/) is used for code and project coordination.
 - The [RChain Twitter account](https://twitter.com/rchain_coop/) provides news and announcements.
 - [RChain on Medium](https://medium.com/rchain-cooperative) carries longer blog posts.